rupertgermann/image-crawler/README.md

 - **Web Mode**: Download images from multiple sources
   - Supports a wide range of providers: Google Images, Pixabay, Unsplash, Pexels, Bing, Flickr, DuckDuckGo, FreeImages, and Wikimedia.
-  - Search by keyword with advanced filters
+  - Search by keyword with advanced filters (some providers)
-  - Safe search (enabled by default)
+  - Safe search (enabled by default where applicable)
-  - Headless browser mode
+  - Headless browser mode option for web crawling (configurable in CLI, default in GUI for some operations)

 ## Installation

 ### Prerequisites

-1. **Windows 10 or later** - The application is tested on Windows 10 and above
+1. **Windows 10 or later, macOS, or Linux** - The application is cross-platform.
 2. **Node.js 18+** (v18.17.0 or later recommended for full ES modules support)

-### Automatic Installation (Recommended)
+### For CLI Usage (Global Install)

 Run the following command to install the application and all required dependencies, including Playwright browsers: